Strongly Connected Components

 If none of the children have a smaller link number then we have found a root node.
 None of the children of this node point to a node with a smaller link number than the current one, which means that they can't possibly be strongly connected to any nodes "lower" in the graph.

-In this case we assign the value of label to the root node.
-We also assign label to all the nodes in the stack with a link number greater than or equal to the root's link number, removing them from the stack at the same time.
-Once we've done all this we decrease label by 1 and decrease index by the number of nodes we just updated.
+to all the nodes in the stack with a link number greater than or equal to the root's link number, removing them from the stack at the same time.
+Once we've done all this we decrease label

 Once we have completed this backtracking step for all the nodes in our depth first traversal from the original node we will have assigned a label to all the nodes (weakly) connected to the original node.
 There might still be nodes which are completely disconnected from the original node, so we repeat the process for every node in our graph, skipping nodes which have been assigned a label already.